jonaskris/struct_packer/README.md

 }
 ```

-The reason we dont just implement sorting for DrawKey, is because its WAAAAAY faster to sort unsigned integers, as it requires only a single comparison.
+The reason we dont just implement sorting for DrawKey, is because its way faster to sort unsigned integers, as it requires only a single comparison.
 This speed increase is important as sorting the drawkeys and drawing the renderable objects to screen should happen 60+ times each second.

-The definition of the drawkey will also change very often during development as new features are added, which can introduce errors if not careful implementing the packing functionality.
+The definition of the drawkey will potentially change often during development as new features are added, which can introduce errors if not careful implementing the packing functionality.
 The macro automatically defines the packed drawkey only from which field the original drawkey has, and so reduces development time.

+For another explanation of drawkeys, check out https://realtimecollisiondetection.net/blog/?p=86